skeezicsb/PERQemu/PERQemu/Readme.txt

   - Display/CPU performance refinements to regulate the speed of the emulated CPU to match the original hardware.
   - Changes to optimize video updates if/when we are able to do 64-bit builds.
+  - Adding missing Z80 message handler for SpeechSetStatus so the "talking demo" no longer hangs (but no audio output yet).

 v0.4.4 - Fourth major release
   - RasterOp streamlining and refinements allowed us to remove the